This blog post is part of a detailed series of articles designed to help small business owners succeed online using WordPress.

-Some Facts And Figures About WordPress
+Some Useful Facts And Figures About WordPress

-- WordPress started as a blogging tool in 2003.
+- WordPress began in 2003.

 - WordPress powers almost 27% of the internet.
 Over one-fifth of all websites around the world are built with WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.

 - WordPress sites receive over 22 billion monthly pageviews.

 - WordPress blogs receive around 50 million comments per month.

 - WordPress has been translated into over 70 languages.

 - More than 60% of all websites that use a content management system are driven by WordPress.